Conservatism in China: Legacy

-Administrative power should be strengthened in order to provide favorable conditions, especially stable politics, for market development.
+Administrative power should be strengthened to provide favorable conditions, especially stable politics, for market development.
 Without such a political instrument, both 'reform' and 'open door' are impossible...
 A precondition of political development is the provision of very favorable conditions for economic progress.
 Political stability must be given highest priority... without stable politics, domestic construction is impossible, let alone an 'open door' policy.
 So, if political reform or democracy undermines political stability, it is not worthwhile.
 In other words, an authoritarian regime is desirable if it can produce stable politics.

 Deng Xiaoping explains: "Why have we treated student demonstrations so seriously and so quickly?
 Because China is not able to bear more disturbance and more disorder."
 Given the dominance of the Chinese state, Zheng believes that, when democracy is finally implemented, it is more likely to be a gift from the elite to the society rather than brought about by internal forces.